17 Unmissable Torquay Things To Do

 Visit over the Easter long weekend and you can have the thrill of seeing the world’s best surfers battle it out for the iconic Bells Trophy.

 Fun Fact: The original creator of the bell-shaped trophy stipulated that you had to “win it to ring it”.
-To this day only the people who have won the Rip Curl Pro has ever rung the bell.
+To this day only the people who have won the Rip Curl Pro have ever rung the bell.

 Rip Curl Pro